hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

       args: run build --if-present
 ```

-Since the simple auth is deprecated, it's also recommended to refer this [wiki](https://github.com/OfficeDev/TeamsFx/wiki/How-Authentication-Works-in-TeamsFx) to for best practices and iterate your application to use latest TeamsFx SDK.
+Since simple auth is deprecated, refer to [wiki](https://github.com/OfficeDev/TeamsFx/wiki/How-Authentication-Works-in-TeamsFx) for best practices and iterate your application to use the latest TeamsFx SDK.

 ## Feature changes that impact your development flow